-AI Adoption — Latest quarter
+AI Adoption | Latest quarter

 S&P 500 AI Workforce Mentions in Earnings Calls

-This number is a weighted average across all selected sources, with higher-tier evidence and more recent data weighted more heavily.
+Blended estimate across 15 sources ranging 8–68%.
+Higher-tier evidence and more recent data are weighted more heavily.
 See the full methodology for details on weighting, source validity, and recency bias.

-Filter by evidence quality
+Filter by evidence tiers

+Each data point is from a different source.
+Dots are color-coded by evidence tier.
+Click any dot to jump to its source.
 Colored overlay bars represent relevant studies or data points that provide directional (but not exact) guidance.
 Click a bar to see its source.

-Sources (14)
+Sources (18)

 AI was the most-cited topic in S&P 500 earnings calls in 2025.
 Companies mentioning AI in workforce context outperformed peers by 8.2 percentage points on average.